-Our research vision is to understand, and ultimately to control, materials structure on the atomic scale.
+Our research vision is to understand, and ultimately to design, amorphous materials on the atomic scale.
 We combine quantum mechanics with machine learning (ML) to study relationships of structure, bonding, and properties.
 Our work is theoretical and computational, but is done in close collaboration with experimental partners, and with practical applications in mind.

 Computer simulations based on the laws of quantum mechanics are a cornerstone of materials research – but they are severely limited by their computational cost.
 We develop and apply interatomic potential models that "learn" from quantum-mechanical data, enabling accurate simulations that are many orders of magnitude faster.
-We are especially interested in building optimised and efficient databases for ML potential fitting, and in ML tools for chemical discovery.
+A central theme in this part of the group's research is the role of training data in atomistic ML.

 Structural chemistry of amorphous solids